snath-xoc/sample-weight-audit-nondet/README.md

 $\sigma^2 = \frac{\sum^{n}_{i=1}w_i\cdot(y_i-\hat{\mu}_Y)}{n-1}$

-This us important, as for variance estimation only the ratio of weights matters, not absolute values.
+This is important as, for variance estimation only the ratio of weights matters, not absolute values.
 * Frequency weighting: This considers weights as representing the true frequency of the event.
 Hence to obtain the mean we simply de-compress our sample to obtain a sample size of $\sum^{n}_{i=1} w_i$, and the mean is

 $\mu_X = \frac{\sum^{n}_{i=1}w_i\cdot(x_i)}{\sum w}$